 “1 When man began to multiply on the face of the land and daughters were born to them, 2 the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose.
 3 Then the LORD said, “My Spirit shall not abide in man forever, for he is flesh: his days shall be 120 years.”
 4 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of man and they bore children to them.
 These were the mighty men who were of old, the men of renown.”
 (Gen. 6:1–4 ESV)

 First of all, notice that the text does not identify the sons of God as angels nor any other kind of spiritual beings.
-As was noted in the previous article, the context determines who the sons of God are and the context here suggests they are human.
+As we noted in the previous article, the context determines who the sons of God are and the context here suggests they are human.
 In addition, there is no indication in this passage that anything sinful was taking place.
-It does not say the sons of God were guilty of sin nor does it say the daughters of man were engaged in nefarious activities.
-Since the phrases “sons of God” and “daughters of men” are speaking of godly and ungodly people respectively, then the worst that can be said is that poor judgement was being used in selecting spouses.
+It does not say that the sons of God sinned, nor does it say that the daughters of men engaged in nefarious activities.
+Since the phrases “sons of God” and “daughters of men” refer to godly and ungodly people respectively, the worst we can say is that people exercised poor judgment in selecting spouses.

 What about the Nephilim?